Online harassment is the same as harassment that happens offline, on the street or at home

 If there is a physical risk to you, you should report the harassment to the police.
 Victims of online harassment should seek online harassment advice as soon as possible.
 Don't leave matters for too long.
 There might be a limitation period applicable to some of the harassing acts and you might be suffering needlessly for many years.
 You can visit our page on frequently answered questions about understanding online harassment.

 We are a specialist harassment law firm.
 We understand internet law and how the internet works and through so many years of experience, we have developed strategies and techniques to deal with the complexities of dealing with online campaigns of harassment.
 We have helped people from all walks of life achieve freedom from online harassment for over 23 years.
 If you are being harassed online and need help quickly or require an urgent harassment injunction, call us today: 0800 612 7211.

 Prior to talking with us, many of our clients have said that they did not think that they could get their online harassment matter sorted out legally due to financial limitations.
 You need to know that seeking online harassment advice may not be as expensive as you think because many of our clients, after they booked a full and comprehensive consultation, manage to have their matter solved.

 In the consultations, we look at the whole picture and give a thorough consideration of the reputational consequences and what is best for you, personally.
 After an initial consultation with you which lasts between 60 and 90 minutes, where we will discuss the various options, we will then consider, through thinking and research, the best route to take to protect you further and then send you a carefully thought out letter of advice.

 Then, we give follow up advice, on receipt of your letter.
-All in all, our solicitors invest on each consultation and average of 4 hours and it is no wonder that our online harassment advice consultations are so popular because many people get their online harassment matter resolved in less time than they thought, without huge expense and a lengthy legal procedure, whilst protecting their reputation.
+All in all, our solicitors invest on each consultation an average of 4 hours.
+It is no wonder that our online harassment advice consultations are so popular because many people get their online harassment matter resolved in less time than they thought, without huge expense and a lengthy legal procedure, whilst protecting their reputation.